Reynolds number: Pipe friction

 The Moody diagram, which describes the Darcy–Weisbach friction factor f as a function of the Reynolds number and relative pipe roughness.

 Pressure drops seen for fully developed flow of fluids through pipes can be predicted using the Moody diagram which plots the Darcy–Weisbach friction factor f against Reynolds number Re and relative roughness ε/D. The diagram clearly shows the laminar, transition, and turbulent flow regimes as Reynolds number increases.
 The nature of pipe flow is strongly dependent on whether the flow is laminar or turbulent.

 Similarity of flows

 Qualitative behaviors of fluid flow over a cylinder depends to a large extent on Reynolds number; similar flow patterns often appear when the shape and Reynolds number is matched, although other parameters like surface roughness have a big effect.

+Relationship between Strouhal number and Reynolds number for circular cylinders.
+Data from Lienhard (1966) and Achenbach and Henecke (1981).
+S~0.21 (1-21/Re) for 40<Re<200, from Roshko (1955).

 In order for two flows to be similar, they must have the same geometry and equal Reynolds and Euler numbers.
 When comparing fluid behavior at corresponding points in a model and a full-scale flow, the following holds: